smarsx/larena/README.md

 ### Claim

-- once event is concluded the owners of top-voted $PAGES can claim their winnings.
+- once epoch is concluded the owners of top-voted $PAGES can claim their winnings.
 - Gold: 85%
 - Silver: 8%
 - Bronze: 4%